Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 What's the journey like?

 Eurostar trains link London & Paris in 2h20, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
-Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
-There's a 30-minute minimum check-in at London St Pancras (45-minute minimum in Paris, Brussels & Amsterdam) as all border formalities are carried out before you board the train.
-More information about Eurostar including check-in procedureSt Pancras station guide Gare du Nord station guide.
+Plus and Premier fares include a light meal with wine (or breakfast, on departures before 10:15).
+There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
+More about Eurostar & check-in procedureSt Pancras station guide Gare du Nord station guide.

 TGV Duplex at Paris Gare de l'Est

-TGV Duplex at Paris Est. These impressive 320 km/h double-deck trains link Paris & Stuttgart, a relaxing journey with reading book & glass of wine.
-Book an upstairs seat for the best views...
+TGV Duplex at Paris Est. These impressive 320 km/h double-deck trains link Paris with Nice, Marseille, Frankfurt, Munich, Barcelona & Switzerland.

 2nd class seats on the upper deck.
 There's a mix or tables for 4 and unidirectional seating.
 360º photo.

-First class on board a TGV Duplex An TGV Duplex to Munich at Paris Est.
+A TGV Duplex at Paris Est. First class on board a TGV Duplex

 1st class on upper deck, a club duo on the left, a club quatre on the right.
 360º photo.